In Stock

 Planting Depth

-Plant so that the roots sit approximately 10 cm deep, with the crown positioned just below the soil surface — no more than a few centimetres.
-Avoid planting too deep, as this can cause rot, or too shallow, which may expose the roots.
+Plant so that the roots sit approximately 10 cm deep, with the crown positioned just below the soil surface, no more than a few centimetres.
+Avoid planting too deeply, as this can cause rot, or too shallow, which may expose the roots.
 Ensure the hole is wide and deep enough to comfortably spread the roots.

-The crown is the point where the roots meet the base of the canes — often slightly swollen and marked with small buds.
+The crown is the part of the plant where the roots join the base of the cane.
+It’s usually slightly raised or swollen and may have visible buds.
 This should sit just below the soil surface after planting.

 Planting Width